rgtoronto/Coursera_Capstone/prediction_severity_car_accident.md

 ```

 ## 4. Predictive Modeling
 There are two types of models, regression and classification.
-Regression models is to predict the continous target data, it's not fit this project.
+Regression models is to predict the continous target data, I think classicication is more fit this project.
 Classification models focus on the probabilities of Severity level will be.
 The underlying algorithms are similar between regression and classification models, but various people may have different pereference.
 Therefore, in this study, I choose to use all four kind of classification method, compared the results and find out the best model.

 ### 4.1 Classification models
 A supervised machine learning algorithm is one that relies on labelled input data to learn a function that produces an appropriate output when given unlabeled data.
+Classification is a supervised learning approach which can be thought of as a means of categorizing or classifying some unknown items into a discrete set of classes.
+It includes `decision trees`, `naive bayes`, `linear discriminant analysis`, `k-nearest neighbor`, `logistic regression`, `neural networks`, and `support vector machines`.
+There are many types of classification algorithms.
+I will only use `k-nearest neighbor`, `decision trees`, `logistic regression` and `support vector machines` in this project.

 #### 4.1.1 K Nearest Neighbor(KNN)
-KNN can be used in both regression and classification predictive problems.
+K Nearest Neighbor(KNN) can be used in both regression and classification predictive problems.
 However, to my understanding, it’s mostly used in classification since it fairs across all parameters evaluated when determining the usability of a technique.

 I first split the filtered data into train and test to find the best k.
 ```